Thursday, 6 August 2009

 Perhaps in keeping with the international nature of the organisation and their work, many disciples spoke English, and were happy to talk to a foreign “VIP”.
 There I met a New Zealand-Taiwanese I had met at the Golden Age (a disciple-run vegan restaurant in Auckland) who was now working for Light Light, and a Singaporean disciple told me her story of how she had moved through several spiritual groups, all of whom wanted money for everything, before finding Supreme Master Ching Hai's Quan Yin method and organisation best for her.

-Indeed, despite much negative publicity claiming that the organisation extorts large sums of money from its members, at perhaps their largest base, nowhere was I asked for money, nor did there seem to be any system for disciples to donate anywhere on the premises, in stark contrast to gathering of most religious and spiritual groups.
+Indeed, despite much negative publicity claiming that the organisation extorts large sums of money from its members, at their largest centre, nowhere was I asked for money, nor did there seem to be any system for disciples to donate anywhere on the premises, in stark contrast to gathering of most religious and spiritual groups.
 Lunch, which reminded me of Hare Krishna food for its simple-but-delicious style (different in that it had less spice but still plenty of flavour, and no milk curd to watch out for), was served free to everyone there, which disciples lined up for carrying their own reusable crockery.
 The volunteer cooks are not allowed to talk while they prepare the food, instead chanting special words, which is believed to infuse good spiritual properties into the food.
 Where does the money come from to support this large centre and the disciples who live there?
-There was a small, busy shop selling range of Supreme Master Ching Hai's products, including fashion clothes, home décor and jewellery, which, though I'm no connoisseur of any such items, to me did look very beautiful.
+There was a small, busy shop selling range of Supreme Master Ching Hai's products, including fashion clothes, home décor and jewelry which, though I'm no connoisseur of any such items, to me did look very beautiful.
 There were also a large number of photos of Supreme Master Ching Hai and related paraphernalia for sale.
 Attached was what seemed like a small private shop, selling drinks, snacks and supplements, of course all vegan, and selling at prices lower than one would find anywhere else.

 A common criticism of the organistaion is that it preys on gullible, vulnerable members of society for their money and support.
 Followers I met, however, included some of Taiwan's elite, such as academics and students from the nation's top universities.
-The handful of old cars in the carpark, however, were testimony to the fact that one doesn't need to be a nanophysicist at Taipei Academia Sinica to be accepted into the organisation either.
+The handful of old cars in the carpark, however, were testimony to the fact that one doesn't need to be a nanophysicist at Taipei Academia Sinica (I've met two) to be accepted into the organisation either.

 Many vegans, especially perhaps those from western, non-religious (or Judeo-Christian) backgrounds, may find elements of the Supreme Master Ching Hai Association – but not their food - hard to swallow.
 Personally, while I recognised the good work they do early on, I was myself somewhat cynical of her organisation, especially the meditation and enlightenment components, and found its mix with secular vegan philosophy somewhat disconcerting.
-I've only recently started writing 'Supreme Master Ching Hai' without quote marks around her title.
+But the more I have gotten to know her teachings and her disciples, the more impressed I have become with the philosophy and practice.

-There are two 'warnings' about the Supreme Master CHing Hai Association and the LHs I should give to foreign visitors, neither of which are criticisms of the organisation but rather just notes for new, non-Chinese speaking arrivals.
+There are two 'warnings' about the Supreme Master Ching Hai Association and the LHs I should give to foreign visitors, neither of which are criticisms of the organisation but rather just notes for new, non-Chinese speaking arrivals.
 First, in order to promote veganism to the target audience of people eating at vegetarian restaurants, they have found many (perhaps all) vegetarian restaurants and bakeries in Taiwan and placed a banner promoting veganism outside them, but since they tend to use the word 'vegan' in English, it's the only English word on the banner.
 So this banner does not mean the restaurant is vegan.
-(Besides the LHs, there are a few vegan restaurants run by SMCH followers (which are of course vegan.
-These can generally be identified by huge pictures of her on the walls, but a vegan banner outside and/or sticker or two inside is probably just put up by passing Ching Hai followers, so expect dairy and/or egg to be served and/or in the fake meats in these restaurants).
+Foreigners sometimes tell me "I found a vegan restaurant on X road you might be interested in...
+I know it was vegan because it had a big banner up saying vegan..."

 This banner, outside virtually every vegetarian eatery in Taiwan, is great promotion of the vegan message.
 But it does not mean that all the food served here is vegan.